samunemeth/E-paper-Clock/README.md

 ### Timer Choice

-The project is currently uses the *8MD256* clock source over the default *RC* oscillator.
-This is presumably more accurate, but uses more power, and only lets the ESP enter a lower level of deep sleep *(look at: Sub sleep levels)*.
+The project is currently uses the *external* oscillator over the default *RC* oscillator, or the internal *8MD256* oscillator.
+This is presumably the middle gorund considering both accuracy and power consumption.
 The compromises are not yet fully clear to me, *further testing and investigation is required*.